Een tekst door Alexander van Grevenstein

 Fire red hearts, anchors surrounded with ropes and big knives dripping with blood.
 As a tattoo these images are instantly clear: this is what the tattooed person stands for.
 This is what he likes and with it he distinguishes himself.
 The comic book has the same kind of directness.
 A closed fist three times as big that bursts out of the page, a muscled torso crowned by a handsome head posed with a beautiful knock-out that almost is bursting out of her blouse: we know exactly what is meant by this.
 As little drawing on the chest or arm of a person we accept it easily and they belong to ordinary everyday life.

 But when these visceral and inflated images are sown together, blended together with the background and start to occupy whole spaces and rooms, something else is happening.
 Then a hidden world comes to the surface.
 Then something unstoppable comes to life that is tremendous deliciously drawn and disarming in it’s directness.
 It becomes a maelstrom of images that either pushes you back or draws you in.
-But we are never fully embrace by this artist: It’s always art with a high “Fuck-you” mentality.
+But we are never fully embraced by this artist: It’s always art with a high “Fuck-you” mentality.

 The work of Jack Reubsaet continues an old tradition that for centuries has been the painting of the whole room.
 Classical themes are intertwined with influences of contemporary culture.
 The wallpaintings of Jack Reubsaet are clearly a result of a long working period in the specific space.
 The layers that are conceived through this lengthy process of labour are very visible to the viewer.
 The jury appreciates, apart from the conceptual and art-historical qualities, the huge dynamic that speaks directly to the viewer.